ehsanchez/Hackathon2019/README.md

 In order to read the tfrecord files, we provide an example using the [tf.data.Dataset object](https://www.tensorflow.org/guide/datasets) in `./Code/launchers/launch_get_time_series.py`.
 In this case, we create a `dataset` of time series from the tfrecord files in `filenames`.
 Then, we sample some time series from the dataset and create an animated GIF.

 # Submission

+An example of CSV submission file is available in `./Submission`.